JunCodera1/MusicWebsiteProjectBasic2/README.md

 The codebase is organized into the following directories:

-- app: This directory contains the application code, including the routes, models, and views.
-- static: This directory contains the static assets, such as images and CSS files.
+- `src/`: Contains the source code for the application.
+- `public/`: Contains the static files for the application.
-- templates: This directory contains the HTML templates used by the application.
+- `tests/`: Contains the unit tests for the application.
+- `README.md`: This file.

-# Tests
+# License

-The Music Website includes a suite of tests to ensure that the application works as expected.
-The tests are written using the Pytest framework, and can be run using the command "pytest."
+This project is licensed under the MIT License.

 """